 When we seek out the divider, it’s often difficult, even impossible, to discover it, as the lack of a diagnosis, not meeting the full criteria for a label, doesn’t imply wellness; someone can exhibit just enough symptoms to be considered healthy, barely missing the mark for a diagnosis and still benefit from treatment.

 So, it’s often hard to separate health and disorder, the line between the two being a subjective divider, which doesn’t negate the fact that disorders exist, but indicates the problem inherent in attempting to separate them.
 Now, that we’ve established that there’s continuum, we’ll focus on the similarities between healthy and pathological reactions.
-Someone undergoing a divorce, who doesn’t struggle with mental illness, will react with heartbreak and sadness; while someone who’s struggling with Major Depression will react with intense grief and devastation; other symptoms, including change in sleep and appetite, loss of energy and motivation for basic tasks like bathing, and social isolation; with the symptoms lasting for a prolonged period of time.
+Someone undergoing a divorce, who doesn’t struggle with mental illness, will react with heartbreak and sadness, while someone who’s struggling with Major Depression will experience a sense of devastation.
+Other symptoms include change in sleep and appetite, loss of energy and motivation for basic tasks (like bathing), and social isolation, lasting for a prolonged period of time.
 Both reactions are similar, yet one is vastly more intense than the other.
 Thus, both reactions exist on a continuum of sadness, with the dividing line being difficult to detect.